Monitoring System Hardware

 sensorscommand varies depending upon the switch.

-- If only one PSU is plugged in, the fan is at maximum speed.
+- If you only plug in one PSU, the fan is at maximum speed.

 The following table shows the